 Japanese culture fosters a cooperative atmosphere: there is a strong group orientation.
-Our labor relations model is different, although changing.
+Our labor relations model is different. although changing.
 We must become less confrontational and much more open.

-Kenneth Shaw is president of the University of Wisconsin System, Madison, Wisconsin, These comments are taken from his keynote address given at APPA's August 1987 Institute for Facilities Management.
-Japanese labor/management centers around three common values:
+Kenneth Shaw is president of the University of Wisconsin System.
+Madison, Wisconsin.
+These comments are taken from his keynote address given at APPA's August 1987 Institute for Facilities Management.
+Dr. Kenneth A. Shaw